deadego/bork_bork_bork/README.md

 # BorkBorkBork 👨‍🍳
-An elixir parser impolimentation for the cooklang specification
+An elixir parser implementation for the [cooklang](https://cooklang.org) specification

 ## Installation